ACA implementation Fund Project: The Colorado Exchange Navigator Program

 The project is supported by the Affordable Care Act Implementation Fund (ACA Fund), a collaboration of eight national foundations, The Atlantic Philanthropies, The California Endowment, The Nathan Cummings Foundation, Ford Foundation, The Jacob and Valeria Langeloth Foundation, and two anonymous funders, and The Colorado Health Foundation.
 The Project Partners worked with a Leadership Steering Committee, consisting of representatives from 6 organizations representing diverse constituencies (including Latinos, LGBT, those with chronic conditions, and low income women) who provided guidance and input in shaping the project.

 The project consisted of five stages:

 - Develop consumer-oriented guiding principles for the Navigator program

 - Survey community based organizations on their knowledge, capacity and interest in the Navigator program

-- Convene a series of community discussions to seek perspectives from likely Exchange users about supports and Navigator needs
+- Convene a series of community discussions to seek perspectives from likely Marketplace users about supports and Navigator needs

 - Develop recommendations for Colorado’s Navigator program

 The Project Partners looked both at what has been done in Colorado in terms of various Navigator programs and undertook a survey of what other states are considering in developing their exchange Navigator program.
 The analysis focused on four major areas: